kevin4Kin/kin-web-dev-docs/docs/kin-architecture-overview.md

 title: Kin architecture overview
 ---

 Welcome to the Kin Developer documentation.
 Here you'll find everything you need to allow your users to earn, spend, and manage Kin.
+If you are looking to launch an app with Kin, also read about the latest [Kin Developer Program](https://developers.kinecosystem.com/) which offers incentives to integrate Kin.
+If you are already familiar with the program you can [sign up now](http://bit.ly/2RQpmn3).

 If you're looking for code samples or something specific you can jump right to the [**Quick Start**](quick-start/quick-start.md) or [**Documentation**](documentation/documentation.md) sections.